 Types of Sydney BridgeClimb

-This is a complete experience to cover the entire arch of the bridge, being able to enjoy the view of the harbor from 134 meters above it.
+This is a complete experience of 1,621 steps to cover the entire arch of the bridge, being able to enjoy the view of the harbor from 134 meters above it.

 This is one of the most popular packages to climb to the top of the arch, and descend to Climb Base afterward.
 The price differences are based on whether it’s a Day Climb, a Twilight Climb, a Night Climb, or a Dawn Climb.